Inheritance (object-oriented programming): Issues and alternatives

-Implementation inheritance is controversial among programmers and theoreticians of object-oriented programming since at least the 1990s.
-Among them are the authors of Design Patterns, who advocate interface inheritance instead, and favor composition over inheritance.
+Implementation inheritance has been controversial among programmers and theoreticians of object-oriented programming since at least the 1990s.
+Among the critics are the authors of Design Patterns, who advocate instead for interface inheritance, and favor composition over inheritance.
 For example, the decorator pattern (as mentioned above) has been proposed to overcome the static nature of inheritance between classes.
 As a more fundamental solution to the same problem, role-oriented programming introduces a distinct relationship, played-by, combining properties of inheritance and composition into a new concept.

 According to Allen Holub, the main problem with implementation inheritance is that it introduces unnecessary coupling in the form of the "fragile base class problem": modifications to the base class implementation can cause inadvertent behavioral changes in subclasses.
 Using interfaces avoids this problem because no implementation is shared, only the API.
 Another way of stating this is that "inheritance breaks encapsulation".
 The problem surfaces clearly in open object-oriented systems such as frameworks, where client code is expected to inherit from system-supplied classes and then substituted for the system's classes in its algorithms.

 Reportedly, Java inventor James Gosling has spoken against implementation inheritance, stating that he would not include it if he were to redesign Java.
 Language designs that decouple inheritance from subtyping (interface inheritance) appeared as early as 1990; a modern example of this is the Go programming language.

 Complex inheritance, or inheritance used within an insufficiently mature design, may lead to the yo-yo problem.
 When inheritance was used as a primary approach to structure programs in the late 1990s, developers tended to break code into more layers of inheritance as the system functionality grew.
 If a development team combined multiple layers of inheritance with the single responsibility principle, this resulted in many very thin layers of code, with many layers consisting of only 1 or 2 lines of actual code.
 Too many layers make debugging a significant challenge, as it becomes hard to determine which layer needs to be debugged.

 Another issue with inheritance is that subclasses must be defined in code, which means that program users cannot add new subclasses at runtime.
 Other design patterns (such as Entity–component–system) allow program users to define variations of an entity at runtime.